Amsterdam Parking

 Free street parking spots

-Free parking in Amsterdam does not exist, so don't look for it.
-Not even hotels in city center provide parking permits for their guests.
+Free parking in central Amsterdam does not exist.
+Not even hotels provide parking permits for their guests.
 It is all payed garage or payed street parking.
 And finding a parking spot in city center is challenging.
-That is why most locals use bicycles or public transport.

 Street parking prices

-The city is divided into zones with different prices for parking.
 Amsterdam city center parking price is €7,50 per hour.
-Which is the most expensive.
-And the price goes lower as you go farther trom the city center.
-The lowest price is €1,40 per hour in the suburbs of Amsterdam.
+The price goes lower as you go farther trom the city center.
+The lowest price is €1,60 per hour in the suburbs of Amsterdam.

 How to pay for street parking

+You can use a blue ticket machine.
+They are close to car parking spots.
+But they only accept debit or credit card payment.
 You need to enter your cars registration plate number and the machine will give you a receipt for you.
 But you do not need to display this in your car.
 It is only for you.

 Parking penalty

-If you are ticketed or clamped you have 24 hours to pay the fine or you will be towed.
+Scan cars patrol the city and scan licence plates.
+If you are ticketed or clamped you have 24 hours to pay the penalty.
+Then your car will be towed.
+And that will increase the penalty substantially.
 Call parking control (Parkeerbeheer) at 020 251 3322 for any queries or if towed.

 Amsterdam Park+Ride

 As a good alternative to parking in Amsterdam city centre is to park your car on one of the parking lots on the outskirts of the city.
 Then use the excelent Amsterdam public transport to continue your visit.
+These P+R lots are located near the A10 highway ring around the city and are relatively cheap.
+There are seven of them.

 However they are not watched and most of them don't even have a fence.
 They are just simple parking lots and leaving your car there for longer time might be dangerous.
+Even if you have parked in a closed car park, it is better to not leave anyting of value in your car.
+You may also consider to put this "no valuables inside" warning behind the car window.

 Amsterdam parking garages

 Still, if you decide to take your car to the centre of Amsterdam here we list some garages.
 You pay there on exiting, so you don't have to worry about time.
+The prices are usually similar to prices for street parking.

 P1 Parking Amsterdam Centre